Circus Krone: History

 It was founded in 1905 by Carl Krone (1870-1943) as an animal exhibition.
 Later the circus was run by his daughter Frieda Sembach-Krone and her husband Carl Sembach-Krone.
 From 1995 until 2017 their daughter Christel Sembach-Krone ran the circus.

 Since 1919, the circus has also owned the Circus Krone Building in Munich.
+This was the site used by Hitler for his rallies for the Nazi Party in Munich.
+His ability to attract a crowd to fill this building was how he built his fame and rose to power.
 On December 12, 1944, the building was destroyed by bombing attacks.
 In 1950 it was rebuilt as a circus building with a seating capacity of 3,000 spectators.

 Over a century, the Circus Krone Imperium became recognized world-wide as an institution within the circus world.
 The outstanding success was based on the maxim "entrepreneur spirit, love of animals and absolute seriousness".
 This maxim has been maintained throughout the illustrious history of the family owned and operated Circus Krone.

 Carl Krone died in 1943.
 He did not live to experience the total destruction of the Circus Krone Building, caused by aerial bombardment.
 People and animals had been evacuated to the Krone Stud Farm in Wessling.

 Christel Sembach-Krone directed the fate of the family owned and operated Circus Krone after the death of her father (Carl Sembach, died on January 18, 1984) and her mother (Frieda Sembach-Krone, died on November 2, 1995).

 Christel Sembach-Krone, who remained unmarried and had an adoptive daughter named Jana Mandana Lacey-Krone, died on June 20, 2017, after a short illness.

 Lacey-Krone, who is married to Martin Lacey, Jr. and has one son, will become the new director.